 He is still going in daily for bandage changing and debriding of dead tissue and may still face one more surgery for closure of his worst wound that wasn’t holding together as well as Dr. Hutchinson wanted but this little fighter is rallying!

 A very wise animal friend told me once that her father had said…

-“Never cry over something money can fix” well it wasn’t just money that fixed Floyd, it was the incredibly, knowledgeable and dedicated staff at the Boundary Bay Veterinary Specialty Hospital and the Animal Emergency Clinic of the Fraser Valley and the fact that for just this once we managed to pull together the money to save Floyd
+“Never cry over something money can fix” well it wasn’t just money that fixed Floyd, it was the incredibly, knowledgeable and dedicated staff at the Boundary Bay Veterinary Specialty Hospital and the fact that for just this once we managed to pull together the money to save Floyd

 We were surrounded by wonderful people (family, friends, total strangers and all the vets, techs and staff at the clinic) who went the extra mile right along with us.
 Without their support (mentally and financially) we could have never done it.
 People amazed us with their donations (something we never expected at all).

 Yes it’s a lot of money but I have worked in this field and can honestly say that never once did I question the care Floyd was getting or the course of action being taken.
 This clinic, Dr. Hutchinson and the other Vets had my full trust….something that does not come easy.